Coalition launches campaign to keep Scotland as a world leader in tackling climate change

 By making their voice heard, the people of Scotland can demand a world-leading Climate Change Bill from politicians, says a leading coalition today (5th July).

-Although the consultation process has come to an end, there is a long way to go before the Climate Change Bill comes before Parliament (end of 2018).
-We've put together a resources hub with lots of information on how to take action, including all of our policy briefings, guidance on contacting your MSP and a timeline for the Bill becoming law.
+We've also put together a resources hub with lots of information on how to take action, including all of our policy briefings, guidance on contacting your MSP and a timeline for the Bill becoming law.
 Visit now

 You can also join our mailing list to stay informed about ways to join the Act for Our Future campaign.